terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 ### Wishlist

-A todo section, for the Future when we have time.
+A todo section, for the Future.
 Suggest more!

-* Try injecting code into the definitions of the WebGL context prototype functions.
-Maybe in a draw call you can, e.g., bind a dummy FBO, set a scissor around a pixel, start a disjoint timer query, render 1000 times, stop timing, then do the real draw call. (-Kai)
-* Take a look at [this AMD GPU shader analyzer?][amd-analyzer]
-* Mouse stuff
-* Find some more nice demos
-    * See how well this thing works with ShaderEditor to insert #pragmas into random online apps
-* Have a few pre-built options, like, "disable all texture2D calls"
+* Add additional pre-built options, e.g. "disable all texture2D calls".
-* README
-* Generate more than one shader variant at a time
+* Generate more than one shader variant at a time.
+* Check out why it crashes / causes crashing (eg. many three.js demos).
-* Make sure to load everything in order (sometimes an error is thrown because JS is loaded out of order)
+* Make sure to load everything in order (sometimes an error is thrown because JS is loaded out of order).
     * Include an option to re-check the page for a Canvas element.
 (WIP).

 ### Presentations